b97jre/RNAseqcourse/source/intro.rst

 Short summary of the long reads
 ===============================
-This data set contains mapped PacBio reads from full-length RNAs in HeLa cells.
+This data set contains three PacBio reads from full-length RNAs in brain and heart.

 Short summary of the peptide data